What to Consider When Selecting Your Lot

 If you want to break ground without breaking the bank, be sure to consider the topography of your lot.
 Our beloved Hill Country has no shortage of breathtaking views.
 Those rolling hills can present quite the financial challenge when uneven terrain must be terraformed to support your home’s foundation.

-Does any part of your building envelope fall within the 100-year floodplain?
-This can lead to significant additional costs and considerations when designing and building your home.
+If any elevation within your building envelope is below 721 feet, then part of the home may fall into the 100-year floodplain.
+That can result in significant additional costs and considerations when designing and building your home.